danielcaldas/react-d3-graph/docs/DOCUMENTATION.md

 ⭐ **tip** _to achieve smoother interactions you may want to provide a toggle to set **staticGraph** to **true** _<br/>
 <br/>
 **Note about granularity**<br/>
-Some of the properties listed in the [Node section](#node-section) are marked with 🔍🔍🔍.
+Some of the properties listed in the [Node section][72] are marked with 🔍🔍🔍.
 This means that this properties have a higher level of granularity.
 These properties can be defined in the graph payload at a node level. (sample payload below)

 ```javascript